syntasso/kratix-docs/docs/workshop/part-ii/04-schedule-promise.md

     └── kibana.yaml
 ```

-### Send a Resource Request
+### Send a request for a Resource
-Finally, make a Resource Request with the `enableDataCollection` set to `true`.
+Finally, make a request with the `enableDataCollection` set to `true`.
 Open the `resource-request.yaml` and update the config.

 ```bash
 kubectl --context $PLATFORM apply --filename resource-request.yaml
 ```

-You can see that Kratix accepts this request and triggers the pipeline:
+You can see that Kratix accepts this request and triggers the Workflow:

 ```bash
 kubectl --context $PLATFORM get pods -w
 ```

-### Verify the pipeline
+### Verify the Workflow Pipeline
-Once the pipeline has complete take a look at the logs for the request:
+Once the Pipeline has complete take a look at the logs for the request:

 ```bash
 kubectl --context $PLATFORM logs \